ADT comes in many flavors. We compare the original ADT with its DIY sibling ADT Self Setup.

 We'll also compare price and monitoring, installation, equipment and tech, compatibility, and those pesky, pesky contracts.

-Compare ADT and Blue by ADT
+Compare ADT and ADT Self Setup

 Info current as of post date.
 Offers and availability may vary by location and are subject to change.